In-patient luxury rehab center in Thailand

 2. Delusions

 Delusions are clearly false beliefs in something that isn’t true.
-A person with delusions may believe someone wants to harm them, even though they have no evidence to prove it.
+A person with delusions believes someone wants to harm them, even though they have no evidence to prove it.
 There are different kinds of delusions or false beliefs.
-For example, they may also believe they’re superior to someone or that their partner is being unfaithful.
+For example, they tend to believe they’re superior to someone or that their partner is being unfaithful.

 Delusion is not the same as a hallucination.
 The latter is a false sensory experience whereas delusion is a false belief.